-The site is appropriate year-round for young, old, and in between, and during the warmer months, it welcomes visitors to take part in outdoor activities, such as digging for gems and fossils and hiking the 2 miles of trails through the arboretum.
+The site is appropriate year-round for young, old, and in between, and during the warmer months, it welcomes visitors to take part in outdoor activities, such as digging for gems and fossils, casting a plaster model of a fossil, and hiking the 2 miles of trails through the arboretum.

 The park also has an extensive gift and book shop (where I happily gathered some of the published resources about the tracks).